sddevelopment-be/penguin-pragmatic-patterns/content/en/practices/external-memory.md

 Delegate the remembering of things to an external system, in order to free up your headspace for more important tasks.

+## Solution

+* **Implement a Reliable External Memory System:** Use a combination of technological and/or physical tools to keep track of your tasks, ideas, and notes.
+This can include apps, digital notebooks, or physical systems like paper planners or sticky notes.
+* **Regular Review and Maintenance:** Establish a routine for revisiting and updating your notes, ensuring that your external memory remains a reliable source of truth.
+This can be done through daily or weekly reviews.
+* **Prioritize Searchability and Organization:** Favor systems that allow for easy searching, tagging, and categorization.
+Text-based formats are recommended for their simplicity, version control, and portability across different platforms.
+* **Ensure Accessibility:** Make sure that your external memory system is accessible from multiple devices and platforms.
+This reduces the friction involved in capturing and retrieving information.
+* **Avoid Over-complication:** Keep the system simple and easy to use, avoiding the temptation to over-engineer your external memory with unnecessary features or integrations.
+Favour using plain text based formats and tools, as they are easier to version, maintain, and port to different systems.

 ## Contextual forces

 ### Enablers